-At Cerebral Palsy Midlands (now celebrating our 70th year of care) we primarily provide a day care service for people with cerebral palsy and other disabilities, however this is not the only service we provide.
-Whilst at the centre, our clients are taught vital life skills to stay healthy and safe.
+Cerebral Palsy Midlands is an adult social care day service provider for people with cerebral palsy and other disabilities.
+Whilst at the community day-centre, our clients are taught vital life and idependancy skills to stay healthy and safe.
 These include things like cooking, personal hygiene, reading and writing skills, music, arts and crafts and much more.
-For some of these skills we have groups that meet between two and three times a week.
-These are:
+Here are some of our regular activities and groups:

-•Access for all – This service aims is to support all our clients to get out into the community.
-We work with our clients so they can access leisure activities, such as the cinema, bowling, shopping, going for meals, also accessing G.Ps and other medical professionals.
-We also organise small breaks to places like Blackpool, where our clients and other members of the community stay for about five days, with qualified care staff.
+Access for all – This service aims is to support all our clients to get out into the community.
+We work with our citizens so they can access leisure activities, such as; cinema trips, bowling, shopping, going for meals, also accessing GP's and other medical professionals.
+We also organise annual holiday breaks to places like Blackpool, where our clients and other members of the community stay for about five days, with qualified care staff.
 Similarly, we offer day trips to such places.
 All of these trips are designed to encourage social interaction, whilst in effect combating issues of isolation.

-•Pathfinders – This is our monthly social club, another way for our clients and wider community to interact.
+Pathfinders – This is our monthly social club, another way for our clients and wider community to interact.
 Anyone is welcome to attend; in fact, this is encouraged to promote inclusion.
-One of our main events of the year is the Weoley big night out, which is a fantastic opportunity for our clients, their family, friends and our wider community to socialise together.
-We also organise a number of other events for our service users throughout the year.

 URconnectAble – This is our advocacy and advise service.
 We provide help and support to people with disabilities, their families and also their carers, supporting on matters such as benefits, housing, finance, welfare and also providing emotional support.

 Being Heard – This group allows clients to access vocal tuition sessions, as well as learning about music composition and practices.
 A choir has been developed through this group.
 Everyone has a voice and this group’s aim is to empower people to believe in that.